willem-vanheemstrasystems/phabricator-headstart/installing_phabricator.md

      1. Follow the provided link 'Configuring File Storage'
      2. For each php.ini (in /usr/local/etc/php/\<version\>), set post_max_size to 32M
      3. For each php.ini (in /usr/local/etc/php/\<version\>), set upload_max_filesize to 32M

+   4. Other Setup Issues: PHP Extension 'APC' Not Installed
+     1. more ...

 ### Installing `pcntl`